 I chose two cards today with the collective in mind.
-I was intending on pulling just one to share a guiding message with us all, but two spoke to me via that guttural welling up of mild nausea I’d mentioned before, along with a new sensation that expressed itself as a tingling in my left ear.
+I was intending on pulling just one to share a guiding message with us all, but two spoke to me via that guttural welling up of mild nausea I’d mentioned before, along with a new sensation that expressed itself as a tingling in my left ear (it sounds funny, I know).
 Working with the cards has shown me the importance of surrender, that there is no avoiding it when a message needs to come through.
 So I surrendered, and set aside both cards, face down, side by side, then turned them over at the same time revealing instantly that these two messages supported one another.

 The Ace Of Seeds and The World.
 Visually, they feel like sibling cards, similar yet distinctively different, both figures tenderly holding onto things, one being a seedling, the other being the earth, one card in white, the other in black.
 Side by side they feel like an evolution, a story of growth, from the planting of and tending to a small seedling, to embracing an entire fertile world.
 The interpretation guide reads that the suit of Seeds relates to matters of the body and earth, the Ace encouraging an embrace of this moment of growth.
 The World card, the twenty-first and final card from the collection of major arcana, shares that this is a moment to feel the fullness of gratitude and lessons learned and that it is now time for a new journey.